 The Bank's overall financial position remained sound and stable with sufficient capital adequacy and liquidity levels.
 It maintained healthy buffers on its capital ratios over the minimum regulatory requirement.
-Core Capital to Customer Deposit ratio as at end of 2021 stood at 25% against a statutory minimum requirement of 8%, core capital to total risk weighted assets stood at 28% against a regulatory minimum of 10.50% while total capital to total risk weighted assets stood at 30% against a regulatory minimum of 14.50%.
-This indicates that the Bank have a wherewithal to support an almost threefold balance sheet size growth from the current levels while complying with minimum regulatory requirements.
-Similarly, the Bank's liquidity ratio stood at 63% as at end of 2021 against regulatory minimum requirement of 20%.
-The average liquidity ratio in 2021 was maintained at the same level.
+Core Capital to Customer Deposit ratio as at end of 2022 stood at 27% against a statutory minimum requirement of 8%, core capital to total risk weighted assets stood at 29% against a regulatory minimum of 10.50% while total capital to total risk weighted assets stood at 30% against a regulatory minimum of 14.50%.
+This indicates that the Bank has a wherewithal to support an almost threefold balance sheet size growth from the current levels while complying with minimum regulatory requirements.
+Similarly, the Bank's liquidity ratio stood at 55% as at end of 2022 against regulatory minimum requirement of 20%.
+The average liquidity ratio in 2022 was maintained at the same level.